 As the world continues to make sense of how to connect and function with constraints abound, there’s one industry that has seen massive growth: the live streaming sector.

 You knew this was coming.
 Don’t you?

-But what you might not know is that the live streaming industry grew a full 45 percent between March and April 2020 alone.
+But what you might not know is that the number of live streaming events has increased by 300% between March to August 2020.